ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/_index.md

 prerequisites:
-    - Basic knowledge of machine learning concepts. ?
+    - Basic knowledge of machine learning concepts.
-    - Understanding of IoT and embedded systems. ?
     - A Linux host machine or VM running Ubuntu 22.04 or higher.
     - A [Grove Vision AI Module](https://wiki.seeedstudio.com/Grove-Vision-AI-Module/) **or** an Arm license to run the Corstone-300 Fixed Virtual Platform (FVP).